aryan-25/swift-http-api-proposal/README.md

 # Swift HTTP API Proposal

+This repository contains a proposal for standardized HTTP client and server APIs for the Swift ecosystem.
+We're exploring new approaches that leverage Swift's latest language features—including `~Copyable`, `~Escapable`, and structured concurrency—to provide modern, safe, and efficient HTTP abstractions.

+> [!NOTE]
-This repository is an experimental space for exploring new approaches to HTTP APIs in Swift.
-Nothing here is final—we're actively iterating on designs, and the structure will continue to evolve based on what we learn.
+> This is an active proposal and experimental implementation.
+Nothing here is final—we're iterating on designs based on feedback and real-world usage.
+The APIs and structure will continue to evolve as we refine the approach.

+## Motivation

+The Swift ecosystem currently lacks standardized, modern, and cross-platform HTTP APIs that take full advantage of Swift's evolving language capabilities.
+This proposal aims to establish a common foundation for HTTP communication that can benefit the entire Swift community, from iOS and macOS apps to server-side Swift applications.

+## Goal

-**Important**: The modules in this repository will likely end up in separate packages once the designs stabilize.
-This repo exists primarily as a place to experiment with different approaches and see how they interact with each other before committing to separate package boundaries.
+We intend to propose these APIs for consideration as part of the Swift project, potentially as Swift packages or even standard library additions.
+The modules in this repository will likely end up in separate places once the designs stabilize.
+This repo exists primarily as a place to experiment with different approaches and see how they interact before committing to separate package boundaries.

 ## What's Inside